Call To Schedule A Free Consultation

 Statute of Limitations Ohio

-Do You Need an Attorney for Breach of Duty?
+Do You Need an Attorney for Breach of Duty Malpractice Claims?

-The Cincinnati and Covington medical malpractice attorneys here at The Lawrence Firm have extensive experience dealing with cases of professional negligence and the breach of duty of care.
-We are dedicated to helping victims across both Kentucky and Ohio recover compensation for losses and damages that occurred at the hands of medical professionals.
+The Ohio and Northern Kentucky medical malpractice attorneys here at TLF have extensive experience dealing with medical negligence claims, especially those involving the breach of duty of care.
+We are dedicated to helping victims across the region recover fair and just compensation for losses and damages that occurred at the hands of negligent medical professionals.

 Practice Areas